tschatzl/tschatzl.github.io/_posts/2022-02-15-card-table-card-size.md

 The naive and very slow approach would iterate over all of the areas of the Java heap that are not evacuated to find them.

 The card table speeds up finding these references: it is a side data structure where every element corresponds to a small part of the Java heap.
 These elements are called cards.
 Now, if the Java application (the mutator) modifies a reference, the VM executes code that sets the card which contains the reference to a special value.
-In the garbage collection pause the collector then searches the card table (which is much smaller than the card table, and much faster to traverse) for these special values.
+In the garbage collection pause the collector then searches the card table (which is much smaller than the Java heap, and much faster to traverse) for these special values.
 If such a special value found, the collector searches the corresponding Java heap area for references into the evacuated regions.
 Such a data structure is also commonly called a **remembered set**.

 [This paper](https://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.51.7061) explains this technique in more detail.